Frederik Meijer Gardens & Sculpture Park

 Grab your walking shoes and read on for the best tips for visiting Frederik Meijer Gardens in Grand Rapids, MI.

-Let’s start with an overview of Frederik Meijer Gardens & Sculpture Park.
+It’s helpful to get an overview of Frederik Meijer Gardens & Sculpture Park before your first visit.

 Outdoor attractions include: